 Combining flex and HDI PCB technologies can ensure that the circuit boards powering the IoT are sufficiently small and high-performing to power a wide variety of devices.
 They can help drive down the number of wiring connectors, minimize space and weight, and improve PCB reliability through the reduction of things such as thermal stress.

 Several big trends have converged to make the Internet of Things possible:

 - Wireless networking technologies such as Wi-Fi and 4G LTE have continually improved and become viable alternatives to wired connections like Ethernet.
-According to 2014 estimates from Cisco, Wi-Fi and cellular will account for more traffic than wired Internet as soon as 2018.
-In 2013, wired still led 56 percent to 41 percent.

 - Devices such as the Nest thermostat and the Philips Hue lightbulbs have demonstrated how connectivity can be extended to many new and more compact device types.
 Smartphones were one of the first usable ways to access the Internet without having to rely on a laptop or desktop.
 Now applications can be pulled up from a smartwatch or deeply woven into the activities of connected home appliances.

 - Printed electronics have evolved to become flexible and suitable for a variety of form factors.
 The IoT PCB design requirements for flex and High-Density Interconnect (HDI) boards enable the manufacturing of sophisticated wearables ranging from medical implants and hearing aids to fitness trackers and augmented reality heads-up displays.
 These boards provide excellent design freedom (i.e., they can be formed into many shapes), high copper tensile strength, and are suitable for harsh environments.

 These three trends have enabled the IoT and also driven up demand for flex and HDI PCBs in particular.
 Let’s look at bit more in depth about why these types of PCBs will play a central part in the IoT.